SEAP Southeast Asia Pilot-1

 24 miles from Yacht haven

-The rustic Long Beach and Sabai Corner bungalows to the south also have small restaurants, operating all year round and offering a welcome opportunity to dine out on seafood after several days of cooking on board.
-However, their beaches are fringed with drying coral banks at low tide, giving limited access.
+The rustic Long Beach and Sabai Corner bungalows to the south have small restaurants that operate all year round.
+They offer a welcome opportunity to dine out on seafood after several days of cooking on board.
+However, drying coral banks fringe their beaches at low tide, giving limited access.

 Hotels, resorts and beach clubs now line the entire length of Long Beach.
 The Green mini mart next to the Pyramid Bar and Restaurant has a non-halal section and sells alcoholic drinks, ice and fresh bread.
 There is another well-stocked supermarket 3km north near the Six Senses Resort.
 Best rent a motorbike with sidecar to go shopping.

-Just north of Sabai Corner is the Villaguna Boutique Resort and all are served by the concrete ring road connecting the beaches and the main ferry terminal.
-Anchor in 4-6 metres off the southern end of the small bay.
+Just north of Sabai Corner is the Villaguna Boutique Resort.
+There is concrete ring road connecting the beaches, the resorts and the main ferry terminal.

 • E